MathieuNls/phd-seminar/03_bumper.md

+# An Aggregate Bug Repository for Developers and Researchers {#chap:bumper}

 With the goal to support the research towards analyzing relationships between bugs and their fixes we constructed a dataset of 380 projects, more than 100,000 resolved/fixed and with 60,000 changesets that were